tballison/tika-gui-v2/README.md

 Ideally, there will be some user interface to visualize information from a run of Tika via tika-eval.

+# Version Notes

+* 1.0.0-BETA5 -- this has known regressions in commons-compress and should be used for demo purposes only.

 # Release Notes
 At some point, we should use jreleaser.
 We aren't yet doing that.